MichaelRCruz/daily_code/README.md

 -users can post without providing complete attributes -users are not prompted when entering invalid information for sign up

+### Installation Instructions

+1. create an account at https://dailycode.herokuapp.com
+2. download and install dailycode.rb and

 ### Wire Frames
 ![all frames](assets/IMG_4311.JPG)
 ![all frames](assets/IMG_4312.JPG)